justsharan/dotfiles/README.md

 ```

 [^1]: I used to use a tiling WM for macOS called [yabai](https://github.com/koekeishiya/yabai), but I eventually switched to Rectangle as it was simpler and had all the features I needed. yabai is more akin to proper tiling WMs from linux, such as i3 or dwm.
-[^2]: I primarily use neovim for my own programming and writing tasks, but I also hop onto VS code now and then for specific things.
-Working on mobile apps with Flutter, for example, is best done in VS code over neovim due to the amazing tooling.
-Other things, such as editing markdown or LaTeX files is better achieved in neovim (especially with my setup, which I will post pictures of eventually).
-In the end, which editor I use really just depends on my mood.